 Ten top arrival preparation tips for overseas students

-Follow these top tips for a smooth journey through the UK border.
+Follow these top tips for a smooth journey through the UK border:

-- Have your passport ready
+- Have your passport ready.

-- Ensure you complete a landing card (only applicable if you are a non EEA National)
+- Ensure you complete a landing card (only applicable if you are a non-EEA National).

-- Keep any medical documentation, recent bank statement and details of where you are staying in your hand luggage
+- Keep any medical documentation, recent bank statement and details of where you are staying in your hand luggage.

-- There are also other food products such as fish, eggs and honey, as well as some fruit, vegetables and plants (e.g. bulbs, seeds, cut flowers and tree bark) which can't be brought into the UK.
-View the list of restricted goods.
+- Do not bring in any meat or dairy products from outside the EU.
+There are also other food products such as fish, eggs and honey, as well as some fruit, vegetables and plants (e.g. bulbs, seeds, cut flowers and tree bark) which can't be brought into the UK.

 - There are restrictions on the amount of tobacco, alcohol and gifts you can bring into the UK.
-If you exceed your duty-free allowance and do not declare it, all of your items could be taken away from you
+If you exceed your duty-free allowance and do not declare it, all of your items could be taken away from you.

 - Never bring in counterfeit goods, illegal drugs, offensive weapons or indecent or obscene material.
-Some items are restricted and will require a licence or permit
+Some items are restricted and will require a licence or permit.

-- You must declare any sums of cash of £10,000 or more (or the equivalent in another currency) if you are travelling from a country outside the European Union
+- You must declare any sums of cash of £10,000 or more (or the equivalent in another currency) if you are travelling from a country outside the European Union.

 - Never give false or misleading information (including forged or counterfeit documents).